Terms apply to American Express benefits and offers. Visit americanexpress.com to learn more.

 Don't want to pay your credit card's annual fee?
 Here's how to ask for a retention offer

-Next you should figure out what type of rewards you want to earn and if you want a simple rewards program or one that may require some work.
-If you want a straightforward card, there are generic rewards cards that offer the same amount of rewards on all purchases, which require little planning.
+Next, you should figure out what type of rewards you want to earn and if you want a simple rewards program or one that may require some work.
+If you want a straightforward card, some generic rewards cards offer the same amount of rewards on all purchases, which require little planning.
 But if you want to maximize rewards in common spending categories, such as travel, dining and gas, consider bonus rewards cards that offer over 5% back on purchases and may require activation.

 It's also a good idea to consider the card's welcome offer.
 Some of the best rewards credit cards come with large welcome bonuses for new cardholders worth hundreds of dollars.
 And if you're planning a big purchase, look for cards with a 0% APR offer — this way, you can still earn rewards but will have more than a year without interest charges to pay off the purchase.